croaky/blog/articles/cloud/render.md

   follower](https://devcenter.heroku.com/articles/heroku-postgres-follower-databases)
   and continuous backups

-While performance and reliability have been very good on Heroku, I wanted to migrate off due to the platform's offerings beginning to stagnate.
+While performance and reliability have been good on Heroku, I wanted to migrate off due to the platform's offerings beginning to stagnate.
 My confidence was particularly shaken when its GitHub integration broke in April 2022 and it took over a month to be resolved.